Human anchors

 Rethink Priorities and the Moral Weight Project are used to frame uncertainty about sentience, welfare range, and why simpler animals should not automatically be assumed to feel only faint pain.

 Human issues combine recurring EA priorities with broader World Bank country indicators.
-Animal and insect issues use Our World in Data country proxies, World Bank land and agricultural-land data, and a Wild Animal Initiative insect benchmark instead of invented regional prose, while Bentham’s Bulldog is used to frame the current animal per-being numbers as conservative.
+Animal issues now aggregate live country inputs into three buckets: factory-farmed animals, non-insect wild animals, and insects.
+Those buckets use Our World in Data and Fishcount country proxies, World Bank land and agricultural-land data, and a Wild Animal Initiative insect benchmark instead of invented regional prose.

 Geography